Dr. Moein Momtazi

 Peer Reviewed Publications

-2. Bladder Outlet Obstruction as a Cause for Late Total Flap Failure in Pelvic Reconstruction with a VRAM: A Case Report – Journal of Reconstructive Microsurgery Open (in press) (2018) M Stein, M Momtazi
+4. Bladder Outlet Obstruction as a Cause for Late Total Flap Failure in Pelvic Reconstruction with a VRAM: A Case Report – Journal of Reconstructive Microsurgery Open July 2018; 3(2): e55-e57.
+M Stein, M Momtazi

-3. Tenosynovial Chondromatosis of the Wrist Presenting with Acute Carpal Tunnel Syndrome: A Case Report – Hand Surgery and Rehabilitation Apr;37(2):117-120 (2018) L Head, R Bradley, M Momtazi
+5. Tenosynovial Chondromatosis of the Wrist Presenting with Acute Carpal Tunnel Syndrome: A Case Report – Hand Surgery and Rehabilitation April 2018;37(2): 117-120.
+L Head, R Bradley, M Momtazi

 Published Book Chapters